 nuevoMailer has all the utilities you need to evenly distribute the load within the hour (using batches) and even set specific hours or days you want a campaign to run.

 This is the trend today.
-By external smtp service we mean providers such as Amazon SES, MailGun, SendGrid, MailJet, Mailersend, Mandrill, Postmark, Brevo and others.
+By external smtp service we mean providers such as Amazon SES, MailGun, MailJet, Mailersend, Mandrill, Postmark, Brevo and others.

 The benefit in using such providers is that they undertake all the hard work of email delivery and take actions to keep their mailing servers clean.